AnjaliRavenly/CoffeeTeaShop/README.md

-This is my school project
+# This is my school project <br>
-It show connect website with database for web shop.
+## It show connect website with database for web shop.